Bison Breakfast Bowls | Great Range Brand Bison

 Instructions

 • Wash and chop the potatoes.
-Prep the onions, tomatoes, red pepper, and garlic.
+Prep the onions, tomatoes, and garlic.

-• In a large skillet over medium high heat, add the butter and melt until frothy, then add the potatoes.
-Stir the potatoes until all are covered with butter, then season with cumin, paprika, turmeric, salt and pepper.
+• In a large skillet over medium-high heat, add the butter and melt until frothy.
+Then add the potatoes.
+Stir the potatoes until all are covered with butter, then season with cumin, paprika, cayenne pepper, salt, and pepper.
 Mix until combined, then cover the potatoes and continue to cook for 20-30 minutes, stirring occasionally.

 • While the potatoes finish cooking, whisk the eggs and milk together.
 In a small skillet over medium heat, scramble the eggs until they are no longer runny, then remove from the heat.